BTG-Organization/whats-for-lunch/README.md

 # whats-for-lunch
-What's for lunch React app
+An internal app for looking up what's for lunch